 Each semester, students can choose to deepen a particular area of study through elective classes.
 Offerings vary from year to year, are inspired by student interest, and have included yoga, rock band, gardening, cooking, game design, wilderness skills, chess, hip hop, and poetry.
 Every year we offer some genre of music, dance, and visual art courses, as we strongly believe that varied and in depth work in the arts are a critical component in holistic and integral education.

-In particular, we are proud to offer all Odyssey School students the opportunity for weekly instruction in music under the direction of Patricia Roskens and a chance for small-group instruction with the well-known percussionist River Guerguerian.
+In particular, we are proud to offer all Odyssey School students the opportunity for weekly instruction in music under the direction of River Guerguerian.
 River has played at the White House, Carnegie Hall, in Turkey, India, and throughout the United States and the world.
 His style of instruction is fluid, instructing and then setting back to allow the students space for personal and collective creativity.
-Patricia specializes in vocals and group performance, and has taught in international schools in Asia, Africa, and the Middle East.